 In MA programs for majors outside the School of Education, students may include education as a minor if both their major department and the associate dean for graduate studies in the School of Education approve.
 For master’s degrees, a minor in education consists of at least 9 hours of study in related courses.
 Not more than 2 semester hours may be transferred from another institution.
 A minor in education alone will not meet Colorado licensure requirements.

 Students who propose to minor in education must have had sufficient undergraduate work in education to prepare them for graduate study in the field.
-Appraisal of undergraduate preparation will be made by the director of graduate studies.
+Appraisal of undergraduate preparation will be made by the associate dean for graduate studies.

 In addition to the information included here, prospective PhD students should see the Graduate School section, and obtain a current copy of the School of Education Graduate Handbook.

 The School of Education offers the doctor of philosophy (PhD) in education.
-Most students take four to six years to complete the course work, examinations, and dissertation required for the doctoral degree.
+Most students take five to six years to complete the course work, examinations, and dissertation required for the doctoral degree.

 The school requires at least two semesters of full-time study in residence (one semester must be during the first two years of doctoral study).
 The School of Education expects that students will not hold a full-time job during their two semesters of residence.